Health effects of coal ash: Coal ash reuse

-Reuse of coal ash benefits the environment by reducing the production of greenhouse gas and reducing the need to use virgin materials.
+Reuse of coal ash may benefit the environment by reducing the production of greenhouse gas and reducing the need to use virgin materials.
 In addition, when coal ash is recycled, costs related to coal ash disposal sites are avoided.

 There are two forms of coal ash recycling: “encapsulated” and “unencapsulated."
 When coal ash is bound to other materials it is encapsulated.
 For example, coal ash can be reused in making concrete, bricks and wallboards.
 On the other hand, unencapsulated use of coal ash is when the ash is not bound to other materials (loose particulate or sludge form).
 An example of unencapsulated coal ash is distributing the ash on icy roads in the winter.

 Even though reusing coal ash minimizes health effects in humans, health problems can still occur when coal ash is recycled.
 Specifically, workers drilling or cutting encapsulated coal ash increase their risk of inhaling coal ash dust.
 In addition, when unencapsulated coal ash is scattered on snowy streets in the winter, the loose ash can come in contact with ditches on the side of the road.
 As a result, the toxins from coal ash can leach into surface water bodies as well as groundwater, which may be drinking water sources.
 Therefore, both forms of recycled coal ash (encapsulated and unencapsulated) can cause serious health issues in humans.